 If you have diabetes, be sure to disclose this to your dentist.
 Let our staff know if you are taking any medications or if your medications have changed.
 Additionally, if you have concerns about fasting before a procedure or not being able to eat after one, discuss this with your dentist.
 We will provide you with the oral health care you need without risking a dangerous swing in blood sugar levels.

-With three convenient New Jersey dental offices (Century Dental in Jackson, Century Dental East in Pine Beach, and Seaview Dental in Eatontown), you have easy access to top dentists in the area.
+With two convenient New Jersey dental offices (Century Dental in Jackson and Seaview Dental in Eatontown), you have easy access to top dentists in the area.
 Schedule an appointment for an examination today!